gusteivos/llama2.ps3.c/README.md

 ## Compiling

-For the compilation process, you will need to install the [PS3 SDK](https://github.com/ps3dev/ps3sdk).
-Make sure it works on your system before continuing.
+For the build process, you will need to install [ps3toolchain](https://github.com/ps3dev/ps3toolchain).
+Make sure it works on your system before proceeding.

 After that, it will be necessary to clone [karpathy/llama2.c](https://github.com/karpathy/llama2.c):